Use your own security certificate

 Sign the server certificate

-Use the CSR, root CA key, and root certificate to create the signed server certificate (hostname.crt
+Use the CSR, root CA key, and root certificate to create the signed server certificate (hostname.crt):

 openssl x509 -req -in D:\certs\hostname.csr -CA D:\certs\rootCA.crt -CAkey D:\certs\rootCA.key -CAcreateserial -out D:\certs\hostname.crt -days 3650 -sha256

 You’ll be prompted for the root CA key passphrase.
-The resulting hostname.crt
+The resulting hostname.crt and hostname.key are needed by the octoplant server.

 Verify the certificate